The Lamson Group

 We do not provide your personal information to other organisations for the purposes of direct marketing.

 You may request access to any personal information we hold about you at any time by contacting us (see the details below).
 Where we hold information that you are entitled to access, we will try to provide you with suitable means of accessing it (for example, by mailing or emailing it to you).
 There may be instances where we cannot grant you access to the personal information we hold.
 For example, we may need to refuse access if granting access would interfere with the privacy of others or if it would result in a breach of confidentiality.
 If that happens, we will give you written reasons for any refusal.

 If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request us to amend it.
 We will consider if the information requires amendment.
 If we do not agree that there are grounds for amendment then we will add a note to the personal information stating that you disagree with it.

 We may disclose personal information to our related bodies corporate and third party suppliers and service providers located overseas for some of the purposes listed above.
-We will take reasonable steps to ensure that the overseas recipients of your personal information do not breach the privacy obligations relating to your personal information.
+However, we will only do so where:

 We take reasonable steps to ensure your personal information is protected from misuse and loss and from unauthorised access, modification or disclosure.
 We may hold your information in either electronic or hardcopy form.
 Personal information is destroyed or de-identified when no longer needed.